afirstenberg/multivocal/README.md

 ## What is multivocal?

-Multivocal is a library that tries to bring a new approach to helping you write webhooks for the Google Assistant (and, hopefully someday, other voice agents and bots).
+Multivocal is a library that tries to bring a new approach to helping you write webhooks for the Google Assistant, Google Chat (and, hopefully someday, other voice agents and bots).

 ### Why multivocal?